sailthru/sailthru-php5-client/README.md

 A simple client library to remotely access the `Sailthru REST API` as per [http://docs.sailthru.com/api](http://docs.sailthru.com/api)

+By default, it will make request in `JSON` format.

 It can make requests to following [API calls](http://docs.sailthru.com/api):

 * [email](http://docs.sailthru.com/api/email)